Chai-Chocolate Chip Biscotti

 - 1/4 cup strong brewed chai tea, room temperature

 - 1/2 cup chopped walnuts

 - 1/2 cup miniature semisweet chocolate chips

 - Divide dough in half.
-Wrap each portion in plastic wrap and refrigerate for 1 hour.
+Cover or wrap each portion and refrigerate for 1 hour.

-- On a baking sheet coated with cooking spray, shape each half into a 10-in. x 2- in. rectangle.
+- On a baking sheet coated with cooking spray, shape each half into a 10x2-in. rectangle.
 Bake at 350° for 20-25 minutes or until golden brown.
 Place pans on wire racks.
 When cool enough to handle, transfer to a cutting board; cut diagonally with a serrated knife into 3/4-in. slices.
 Place cut side down on baking sheets coated with cooking spray.

 This was a wonderful fall treat with the spices and chocolate/nut combination.
 I used Hickory Nuts (my secret weapon in most baked goods such as Chocolate Chip cookies and banana bread as well) and it turned out amazing.
 I found the dough to be a bit dry as well and had to add an extra tablespoon of tea and then it came together perfectly.
 I put in a dash of Gram Masala just for fun.
 I got huge raves on these and no one could figure out the spices and they simply begged me for the recipe from the first bite.